 In 2019, the Company acquired 100% of the outstanding capital shares of Morbark, LLC ("Morbark") which included its subsidiaries Rayco Manufacturing LLC ("Rayco") and Denis Cimaf Inc. ("Denis Cimaf").
 Morbark is a leading manufacturer of equipment and aftermarket parts for forestry, tree care, biomass, land management and recycling markets.
 This acquisition expanded the Company's product line and complemented its range of vegetation maintenance equipment in an adjacent market.
-Morbark is based in Winn, Michigan with subsidiary locations in Wooster, Ohio and Roxton Falls, Quebec.
+Morbark is based in Winn, Michigan.
 At the end of 2020, the Denis Cimaf manufacturing operations based in Roxton Falls were consolidated into the Rayco facility in Wooster, Ohio.
 In 2023, the Morbark Roxton Falls, Quebec location was sold.
+In 2024, the Rayco manufacturing operations were consolidated into the Morbark facility in Winn, Michigan.